Five Years in News Nerd Careers

 Tiff Fehr is an assistant editor and lead developer on the Interactive News desk at The New York Times.
 Previously she worked at msnbc.com (now NBCNews.com) and various Seattle-area mediocre startups.

 Tyler Fisher is a senior news apps developer at POLITICO.
 Previously, he worked on the NPR Visuals Team and the Northwestern University Knight Lab.

-Mago Torres is a 2018 JSK Journalism Fellow.
+Mago Torres is research project director for OpenNews and the News Nerd Survey.
+She was a 2018 JSK Journalism Fellow.
 She is a researcher and journalist.
 Previously researched for the Panama Papers investigation with the ICIJ, coordinated the journalism program at Universidad Iberoamericana and co-founded Periodistas de a Pie (“Grassroots Journalists”), a network of journalists in Mexico City.